marc-shade/GPT_to_GPT/readme.md

 # GPT-to-Ollama

 This is a fork I'm making for my own personal use.
 It uses Ollama for the agents under the control of the 'Boss GPT' that's running in my ChatGPT account.
 I customized my personal copy to have very different agents, and you should too.
+I also added the ability to set each local agent to a unique LLM.

 <br /><br /><br /><br /><br />